fisaasif/login-form-css/README.md

 - Adjust the Dockerfile path or contents as needed.
 - Modify the ECR repository name (`ECR_REPOSITORY`) and Docker image tag (`IMAGE_TAG`) in the workflow file.

-Feel free to customize this workflow based on your project requirements.